AzureSQLDB/ContentSafetyLab/docs/6-using-azure-openai.md

 1. Execute the SQL statement with the run button.

 1. View the return message.
+It contains the vector representation of our product name input that can now be easily consumed by machine learning models and other algorithms.
+It can even be stored locally in the Azure SQL Database for vector similarity searches.

+    ```JSON
+    "result": {
+    "object": "list",
+    "data": [
+        {
+        "object": "embedding",
+        "index": 0,
+        "embedding": [
+            -0.0023090523,
+            -0.009229573,
+            0.00032222227,
+            -0.010138597,
+            -0.01567236,
+            -0.0010989562,
+            0.010609697,
+            -0.04028898,
+            -0.0047508087,
+            -0.03452962,
+            0.01954732,
+            0.032167487,
+            ...
+    ```

 ## Azure OpenAI DALL-E 3

 The image generation API creates an image from a text prompt.

 1. Copy the following SQL and paste it into the SQL query editor.
+Like the previous example, the query here 'SELECT [Description] FROM [SalesLT].[ProductDescription] WHERE ProductDescriptionID = 457' returns a product description "**This bike is ridden by race winners.
+Developed with the Adventure Works Cycles professional race team, it has a extremely light heat-treated aluminum frame, and steering that allows precision control.**" which will be sent to the DALL-E 3 text to image endpoint.

     ```SQL
     declare @url nvarchar(4000) = N'https://build2024openai.openai.azure.com/openai/deployments/build2024-dalle3/images/generations?api-version=2023-12-01-preview';